zhoujf620/JSONParser/cJSON/README.md

 ## TODO

-- [ ] Add functionality of parsing null and boolean types.
+- [x] Add functionality of parsing null and boolean types.
+- [x] Add functionality of parsing the number type.

 ## Reference